HusamAlsheikh/SudokuProgram/README.md

 # SudokuProgram
-Sudoku Program for CIS 3501.
+Sudoku Program for Data Structures and Algorithms Class.
 Program contains a Sudoku solver and creator.

 Sudoku is a number-placement puzzle has the objective to fill a square grid of size n with numbers between 1 to n.
 The numbers are required to be placed so each row and column, and each of the square sub-grids (when present) contains all of the numbers from 1 to n.
 The most common Sudoku puzzles use a 9 x 9 grid.
 The grids are partially filled, requiring a minimum of 17 numbers, so that the player can reach a solution.